nycto-auris/nycto-auris/Trading/TradingRules_Manifesto.md

 ## Trading Rules/Manifesto ##
-- Do not anticipate a trade line vwap cross on 3min or anticipate support after the cross.
+- Do not anticipate a trade line vwap cross.
 Wait for confirmation of support.
 - Do not fall in love or get comfortable with certain stock because it has made you money in the past.
-- Avoid setting stop loss too tight. get a read on the float and determin its pattern of size of jumps.
-It may require two levels of support.
-If it does then half your teir one size...but at that point is really worth it?
-If this is the case then its possible you are looking at a minor support or a bad setup.
+- Avoid setting stop loss too tight. get a read on the float and determin its pattern of size of jumps then give it some breathing room.
 - Never average down, every time you do, it ends up bad.
 - always have at least 2:1 ratio
-- never risk more than 1%
+- never risk more than more than you are comfortable losing.
+Right now with the size of my account I don't feel comfortable losing more than 30$.
 - Don't fight the trend, the trend is your friend
-- entry on pull backs, breakouts after pull backs or consolidations.
+- entry on pull backs after breakouts or reversals only.
-- don't chase mike with more than 50% size.
+- don't chase Mike.
 - Do not trade advanced level.
 - No entering trades in the last 30min of the day.
 - No tiered entries for day trade plans because its gambling on weaker setups.